DarrenKirby/builds/README.build_files.md

 ## Predefined variables and functions

-As the predefined variables and functions are defined within, and called from an enclosing class, variables must be prefaced by `self`, and functions (more correctly: methods) must have `self` as the sole srgument.
+As the predefined variables and functions are defined within, and called from an enclosing class, variables must be prefaced by `self`, and functions (more correctly: methods) must have `self` as the sole argument.
 The `BuildPackage` class defines several instance variables available to the build scripts which may be useful.
 Here we are assuming that the builds_root specified in the configuration file is `/var/builds`:

          self.build       = 'app-arch/tar'